 I am interested in knowing more about registry efforts in my state.
 What should I do?

 If you are interested in becoming involved in registry efforts in your state, email us at firstname.lastname@example.org and we can connect you to our PD advocacy partners.
 To learn more about this topic, please watch our recent episode of Dr. Gilbert Hosts where we talk with advocacy expert Ted Thompson.

 Tips and takeaways

 - A PD registry is a database that contains an entry for every person with PD in a particular geographic area.

-- Currently, there are state PD registries in different stages of development, with established registries in Nebraska, Utah, California, and Washington State; and multiple other states working towards approval of PD registries including South Carolina, Maryland, West Virginia, and more.
+- Currently, there are state PD registries in different stages of development, with well established registries in Nebraska, Utah, California, and Washington State, newly established registries in multiple states, and other states working towards approval.

 - A PD registry can be used to: give an accurate count of people with PD, allow the health care system to plan properly, act as a research database about PD, and support recruitment into clinical trials.